manami-project/anime-offline-database/.github/CONTRIBUTING.md

 # FAQ

+## Can I somehow contribute?
+Check the [predefined issue templates](https://github.com/manami-project/anime-offline-database/issues/new/choose) in case you want to report to one of the available cases.

 ## What do you mean by 'meta data provider'?
 Websites which provide information about anime such as `myanimelist.net`, `notify.moe`, ...